Harsha731/Leet-Code/leetcode/1358/README.md

 For every time, we come across a valid sub string, we add n-j (n-1 - j + 1 => n-j) It is because for a fixed L, we have n-j substrings.
-It is L dependent As we decrease L by one each time
+It is L dependent As we increase L by one each time

 ```cpp
 class Solution {